prettydiff/simple/readme.md

 * Access a property of a referrence with a null value
 * Perform arithmetic on non-number data types
 * Attempt to execute any data type as a function/block if they are not functions or blocks.
+* Pass a standard type name into the second argument on the *Store["modifyType"]* method.

 ### Reference errors
 * Attempt to create a reference with a reserved name from the keywords and global reference list.
 * Access a reference that is not declared in the scope chain
+* Any attempt to overwrite or reassign a standard property of the *Store* hash.